barranger/media-extender/README.md

 Feedback
 --------
-Any comments/suggestions should be directed to [@barranger](https://alpha.app.net/barranger) on App.Net
+Any comments/complaints/media suggestions should be directed to [@barranger](https://alpha.app.net/barranger) on App.Net

 Credits
 -------